 While at those boutiques, she noticed how customers would always go to the “consignment” section.
 She realized that there was a market for consigned items, and this gave her the idea to start The RealReal.

 Like many new businesses, Wainwright worked out of her home in Marin County, California at first.
 She shipped the first The RealReal orders in June 2011.
 Two years later, she expanded operations into a warehouse.
 The company has continued to grow and expand, yet its headquarters has always remained in San Francisco, California.

 Make well.
 Buy well.
 Resell.
 The RealReal’s mission is to extend the life of luxury goods and enable more people to own and appreciate them while giving their original owners the opportunity to maximize the value of their investments.

-For the vast majority, they do not have the money to buy luxury items directly from the shelves of luxury stores or simply do not want to buy them at retail price.
+The vast majority of people do not have the money to buy luxury items directly from the shelves of luxury stores or simply do not want to buy them at retail prices.
 On the other hand, those with luxury items may find difficulty in selling their items on their own and want to be able to show that their item is authentic.
 A platform like The RealReal is the link between the two groups and makes the process easier for both sides.

 The RealReal’s vision is to empower people to contribute to a more sustainable future and grow a vital community around the circular economy.
 They want to move toward a world where all consumption is conscious consumption.

 Sustainability is a major concern today, especially in the fashion industry.
 Brands work towards being more sustainable, but The RealReal is sustainable through and through.
 They don’t want to realize their vision just through their processes but also through creating change in legislation.

 The RealReal is working with congressmen and multiple people in the government to help change laws to increase awareness of the importance of recirculating used goods and conscious consumption.

 The RealReal accepts a wide range of items.
 All of their categories have different restrictions, so it is recommended to check their website for what they will and won’t take.